 Drop anchor in Perseverance Harbor.
 Once on shore, walk to the nesting site of the Southern Royal Albatross or to Northwest Bay, pass beautiful megaherbs growing on the hills.
 During the day ashore you should see the Campbell Island Shag, Southern Skua, Antarctic Tern, Dunnock, New Zealand Pipit, Campbell Island Teal and hopefully the elusive Campbell Island Snipe.

-Join your caption on the bridge, where you keep a keen lookout for species commonly seen in this area: Black-browed Albatross, Campbell Island Albatross, Light-mantled Sooty Albatross, Salvin’s Albatross, Sooty Shearwater and Little Shearwater.
+Join your captain on the bridge, where you keep a keen lookout for species commonly seen in this area: Black-browed Albatross, Campbell Island Albatross, Light-mantled Sooty Albatross, Salvin’s Albatross, Sooty Shearwater and Little Shearwater.
 There should be plenty of petrels and the hard to identify prion species.

 One of the most isolated, least known and rugged of the Subantarctic Islands; landings are not permitted here, so you will cruise along the coast looking for the endemic Antipodes Island and Reischek’s Parakeet.
 You might also see the Antipodes subspecies of the New Zealand Pipit, and with half the world population of Erect-crested Penguins here, you should encounter one or two, as well as Antarctic Terns and Kelp Gulls.